mesosphere/dcos-docs-site/pages/1.9/metrics/quickstart/index.md

 ---
 layout: layout.pug
+excerpt:
+title: Metrics Quick Start
 navigationTitle: Quick Start
-title: Quick Start
 menuWeight: 0
-excerpt:
 featureMaturity: preview
-enterprise: true
 ---

 Use this guide to get started with the DC/OS metrics component.
-The metrics component is natively integrated with DC/OS and no additional setup is required.

 **Prerequisites:**

-- You must have the [DC/OS CLI installed](/1.9/cli/install/) and be logged in as a superuser via the `dcos auth login` command.
+- At least one [DC/OS service](/1.9/deploying-services/creating-services/) is deployed.
 - Optional: the CLI JSON processor [jq](https://github.com/stedolan/jq/wiki/Installation).

+The metrics component is natively integrated with DC/OS and no additional setup is required.

 1. Optional: Deploy a sample Marathon app for use in this quick start guide.
 If you already have tasks running on DC/OS, you can skip this setup step.

     1. Create the following Marathon app definition and save as `test-metrics.json`.